Thursday, May 30, 2024

 There are two common median-based methods for time-adjusting sales prices:

 1) Sale price adjustment: This method adjusts the entire sales price for changes in the market over time.
-It calculates a percentage change in the median sale price from the sale date to the target valuation date, which is then applied to the individual sales prices to adjust them to the target valuation date.
+It calculates a percentage change in the median sale price from the sale date to the target valuation date, then applies it to individual sale prices to adjust them to the target valuation date.

 · Advantages: